-CityGate Chambers Limited is one of less than 150 BSB regulated entities.
+CityGate Chambers Limited was one of the first BSB-regulated entities.
 It is owned and managed by Stephen Hines.

-Stephen's particular specialism is legal costs disputes, in particular high value and complex costs litigation - from the highly technical Portal rules through to multi-million pound costs claims.
+Stephen's particular specialism is legal costs disputes, in particular high value acomplex costs litigation - from the highly technical Portal rules through to multi-million pound costs claims.
 Stephen acts for paying and receiving parties.

 Stephen attends every kind of costs-related hearing including costs management, detailed assessments, oral reviews, interim applications and appeals in all courts.
-He also prepares points of dispute/replies and opinions on difficult issues.
+He also prepares points of dispute/replies and opinions.

-Stephen is a member of the MedCo Education and Training subcommittee and a member of the Ministry of Justice Whiplash Reform Programme Guidance and Support Sub Group.
-He is also a member of the Senior Courts Costs Office Practitioners Group.
+Stephen was a member of the Senior Courts Costs Office Practitioners Group.
+He is also a former member of both the MedCo Education and Training subcommittee and the Ministry of Justice Whiplash Reform Programme Guidance and Support Sub Group.

 Barristers who do not undertake direct access (also known as 'public access') work, and even many of those that do, actually have little interaction with their individual clients.
 When undertaking work directly for members of the public, Stephen makes use of his experience as a solicitor when speaking with individual clients to understand their needs and take their instructions.
 This also enables him to better represent them in court should the need arise.
 This sets him apart from many other barristers undertaking direct access work and Stephen prides himself on being able to put clients at their ease.